multiversx/mx-docs/docs/developers/developer-reference/elrond-wasm-annotations.md

 	fn is_empty_opt_addr(&self) -> bool;
 ```

-Nowadays it is more common to use storage mappers.
+Nowadays, it is more common to use storage mappers.
 The `SingleValueMapper` has an `is_empty()` method that does the same.

 #### `#[storage_clear("key")]`